emergencymeeting/sabotage/README.md

 npm run build
 ```

 You'll need to [set up a Discord App](https://discord.com/developers/applications).
 In the Developer Portal page for your app, go to the 'Bot' side tab, create a new bot, and note the bot token it generates.

 After that, create a file called `.env` in the project directory and add your bot token in the following format:

 ```
 BOT_TOKEN=<your discord bot app token>
+DISCORD_CLIENT_ID=<your discord app client id>
+DISCORD_CLIENT_SECRET=<your discord app client secret>
 ```

 Then, run the app: